SabakiHQ/sabaki-i18n/README.md

 Once you start Sabaki, choose 'Developer' > 'Load Language File…' from the main menu.
 Dismiss the warning and you can choose your language file.

+This feature is just for convenience.
+Unfortunately, not all strings can be replaced on runtime, so prepare for inconsistencies.

 #### Guidelines

 - Don't introduce standalone functions/variables outside of `module.exports`.
 In